 How to Locate Roof Leaks

-If you have access to the attic, the easiest possible way to locate the leak is to take a flashlight up into the attic and look for signs of evidence.
-You will likely notice mold, water stains, or black marks.
-However, if you don’t have access or you have a vaulted ceiling, you will need to get onto your roof and examine that way.
+Your roof is leaking!
+If you have access to the attic, take a flashlight up there and look for signs of evidence.
+You will likely notice mold or water stains on your eaves or black marks where it’s been seeping through shingles.
+But if you don’t have access to an attic (or vaulted ceiling), then get onto your roof and examine from that perspective instead-it may be what saves you time in locating any leaks at all!

 One Trick for Finding Hard-to-Detect Leaks